How more than 100 American soccer players abroad fared this weekend

 Premiership

-Hibernian midfielder Emerson Hyndman, on loan from Bournemouth: entered in the 83rd minute in 1-1 draw with Aberdeen
+Hibernian midfielder Emerson Hyndman, on loan from Bournemouth: entered in the 64th minute in 2-1 defeat at Livingston

-Hearts goalkeeper Kevin Silva (age 20): not in the 18 for 1-0 victory at Kilmarnock
+Hearts goalkeeper Kevin Silva (age 20): not in the 18 for 4-1 victory over St. Mirren

 GERMANY